tmforum-rand/schemas/README.md

 # TM Forum Open-API Schema Repository

 This repository contains the collection of JSON-Schema files that define the entities used within the TM Forum Open-API Catalog.
-The directories arestructured according to the Open-API Map Level-0 categories:
+The directories are structured according to the Open-API Map Level-0 categories:

 | Level-0 |  |
 |-----------------|---|